SSDS-Croatia/SSDS-2020/Day-1/README.md

 ## Day 1 - Fundamentals of Network Science

-On the fifth day of the school you will learn about [placeholder]
+On the first day of the school you will learn about....

 In the hands-on session you will learn how to use [graph-tool](https://graph-tool.skewed.de/), Python library for efficient statistical analysis of graphs...